 When I took office in 2010, the County's annual budget had been increasing by about 6 percent each year.

-By working with our employees and unions to reduce costs, we've helped the cost of growth of providing County services to just 3.3 percent per year - roughly matching the rate of population growth plus inflation.
+By working with our employees and unions to reduce costs, we have significantly reduced the growth of the County budget each year - roughly matching the rate of population growth plus inflation.

 Even as the demand for services increased as our population grew, and the costs of goods continue to rise with inflation, we've managed to reduce our operational costs without sacrificing quality.